 I’d repeatedly brought up what happened at this encounter with my Mental Health Trust over the years.
 But they kept telling me that it happened too long ago to be investigated.
 However, 10 years after it happened, I found out that they hadn’t even logged my second attempt to get an emergency prescription on my medical records.

-This was likely because making someone go cold turkey from sleeping tablets and anti-depressants is ridiculously dangerous, and goes against the NICE guideless.
+This was likely because making someone go cold turkey from sleeping tablets and antidepressants at the same time is ridiculously dangerous, and goes against the NICE guideless.
 I was so angry when I found that out because it was far too late to do anything about it.

-In case you’re interested, I found the NICE guidelines that should have been implemented by the Mental Health Trust:
+In case you’re interested, I found the NICE guidelines that should have been implemented by my Mental Health Trust:

 1.9.2 Stopping or reducing antidepressants